soran-ghaderi/torchebm/docs/guides/models.md

 ## Best Practices

-1. **Numerical Stability**: Avoid energy functions that can produce NaN or Inf values
+1. **Numerical Stability**: Avoid models that can produce NaN or Inf values
 2. **Scaling**: Keep energy values within a reasonable range to avoid numerical issues
-3. **Conditioning**: Well-conditioned energy functions are easier to sample from
+3. **Conditioning**: Well-conditioned models are easier to sample from
-4. **Gradients**: Ensure your energy function has well-behaved gradients
+4. **Gradients**: Ensure your model has well-behaved gradients
-5. **Batching**: Implement energy functions to efficiently handle batched inputs
+5. **Batching**: Implement models to efficiently handle batched inputs